The Dynamic Remodeling Method is a non-surgical approach to treating pectus deformities using Dynamic Chest Compression (DCC) brace and exercises.

-- Participate in swimming and perform backstroke, crawl, and breastroke strokes to improve chest wall flexibility.
+- Participate in swimming and perform backstroke, crawl, and breaststroke strokes to improve chest wall flexibility.

-This is everything a kid with pectus excavatum needs to reach adolescence with less protruding ribcage, more miniature concaved chest, and a more flexible chest that doctors will easily modify with the DCC 2 orthosis.
+A kid with pectus excavatum needs to reach adolescence with less protruding ribcage, a more miniature concaved chest, and a more flexible chest that doctors will easily modify with the DCC 2 orthosis.

 Because the chest wall of babies is very flexible, even thumb pressure will be enough to depress the rib flaring.
 If your baby is comfortable with this, you can repeat it 10, 20, 30, or more times.
 The best time to do this is following a bath when the baby is thoroughly dried.